5 best Shopify appointment apps for service businesses (2026)

 Best for: Stores that want to install something today, free, and see if Shopify booking is even right for them.
 Single-staff shops at low volume.
 Stores that value social proof — Cowlendar has the largest review count of any booking app in this comparison.

-Cowlendar has the most generous free tier in the App Store and the largest review base of the four apps — 4.9★ across 2,000+ reviews.
+Cowlendar has the most generous free tier in the App Store and the largest review base of any app here — 4.9★ across 2,000+ reviews.
 That combination is why a lot of Shopify store owners install it first.
 The widget works, setup takes minutes, and you can run real bookings on the free tier (with Cowlendar branding) without paying anything.

 The free-tier wall shows up when you need multi-staff, deposits, or to remove branding.
 The paid tiers are reasonable, but at that point the comparison shifts back toward the other three apps.